chinamike65/hugo-tuolesi/content/book2/book2en.md

 2. Rejoice in the merits and blessings of all Bodhisattvas;

-3. Hearing the merits and blessings of an arahant with the happy voice;
+3. Hearing the merits and blessings of an arhat with the happy voice;

-4. Acknowledge the merits and blessings of an arahant according to the predestined relationship;
+4. Acknowledge the merits and blessings of an arhat according to the predestined relationship;

 5. Rejoice in the merits and blessings of ordinary people (people who have not realized emptiness).